FPtje/darkrpmodification/README.md

 ## Contents of this addon ##
 Everything is in the Lua folder, because that is where the fun happens.

--lua/darkrp_config/        -- Configuration files for DarkRP.
-Simple config settings, anyone can edit these.
+-lua/darkrp_config/         -- *Configuration files for DarkRP.
+Simple config settings, anyone can edit these.*
-	- disabled_defaults.lua -- Not satisfied with something DarkRP ships with?
+	- disabled_defaults.lua -- *Not satisfied with something DarkRP ships with?
 Want to replace something?
-Disable it here!
+Disable it here!*
-	- licenseweapons.lua    -- Weapons that require a license to carry (only when the license config option is enabled.)
+	- licenseweapons.lua    -- *Weapons that require a license to carry (only when the license config option is enabled.)*
-	- mysql.lua             -- Enable MySQL for your server!
+	- mysql.lua             -- *Enable MySQL for your server!*
-	- settings.lua          -- DarkRP settings.
-This is probably the most important file.
+	- settings.lua          -- *DarkRP settings.
+This is probably the most important file.*

-- lua/darkrp_customthings/
-  - Custom shipments, jobs, entities and many other things.
-Take a look to see examples!
+- lua/darkrp_customthings/  -- *Custom shipments, jobs, entities and many other things.
+Take a look to see examples!*
-1. agendas.lua
-	  - Agendas and who manages them.
+	- agendas.lua           -- *Agendas and who manages them.*
-2. ammo.lua
-	  - Ammo that can be bought in F4.
+	- ammo.lua              -- *Ammo that can be bought in F4.*
-3. doorgroups.lua
-	  - Doors that belong to groups of jobs (e.g. police force doors).
+	- doorgroups.lua        -- *Doors that belong to groups of jobs (e.g. police force doors).*
-4. entities.lua
-	  - Custom entities (e.g. money printer, gunlab) and replacement of default entities.
+	- entities.lua          -- *Custom entities (e.g. money printer, gunlab) and replacement of default entities.*
-5. groupchats.lua
-	  - Group chats for groups of jobs.
+	- groupchats.lua        -- *Group chats for groups of jobs.*
-6. jobs.lua
-	  - Custom jobs and replacements of the default jobs.
+	- jobs.lua              -- *Custom jobs and replacements of the default jobs.*
-7. shipments.lua
-	  - Custom shipments and replacements of the default ones.
+	- shipments.lua         -- *Custom shipments and replacements of the default ones.*
-8. vehicles.lua
-	  - Custom vehicles
+	- vehicles.lua          -- *Custom vehicles*

 * lua/darkrp_language/
   -- Vous êtes Français?
 Sind Sie Deutsch?
 Translate DarkRP here!